brooklabteam/www-ekipafanihy/Team.md

 <h2>Masters Students</h2>

 **RATSIMAMANGA Rova Indrianala** Rova is a Masters student in the Department of Zoology and Animal Biology at the University of Antananarivo, Madagascar.
 He is studying *Bartonella* spp. prevalence on Madagascar's fruit bats.
-He has previously worked on . . .
-Rova joined the team in 2023.
+Rova joined the team in 2023 and is now conducting his first season of field work with Ekipa!

 <div style="clear:both;">&nbsp;</div>